Joseph94m/InformedSearch/README.md

 # InformedSearch

 ## We implement an AI problem formulation.
-In AI, a problem is defined as an {Initial state, Goal state/test, Cost function, Actions}
+In AI, a problem is defined as an {Initial state, Goal state/test, Cost function, Actions}.
+Some formulations can also include the notion of transition models, but in our case, it is implicit.

 ## We also implement UCS and A* in the context of such a definition.